-Communicators Connected to the ECP
+Communications Device Connected to the ECP Bus

-The control can support an IP or GSM communications device (7845i-ent, 7845i-GSM, or 7845-GSM) that connects to control panel's keypad terminals.
-All messages programmed for transmission via the phone lines may also be sent via the communications device.
+The control can support IP or GSM Communications Device (7845i-ent, 7845GSM or 7845i-GSM) that connects to control panel's keypad terminals.
+All messages programmed for transmission via the phone lines may also be sent via the Communications Device.
 These messages are transmitted in Contact ID format regardless of the format programmed for the control in fields 45 and 47.
+The 7845GSM or 7845i-GSM communicators may currently be used for Commercial Burglary systems only.